 Attend a Christmas Tea

 In the rush of the holidays it can be fun to slow down and spend some time just enjoying the company of your children.
 Find a tea or Santa breakfast and sit down and breathe for a minute.
 There are teas at the large hotels in New Orleans and at the English Tea Room in Covington.
 These events frequently sell out so buy early if you’d like to participate.

 Hopefully you’ve found a great new tradition to celebrate with your family, and if not I hope you feel inspired to find one of your own.
 It’s a wonderful time of year when you open yourself up to the possibilities.

 This post is one of many posts we have to help you celebrate Christmas on the New Orleans Northshore.
 Looking for something else?
-We have posts on the Polar Express in New Orleans, the holiday lights in Gulfport, and where to buy holiday decorations on the Northshore.
+We have posts on the Polar Express in New Orleans, the holiday lights in Gulfport, and where to get pictures with Santa.
 Still can’t find it?
 Visit our complete guide to the holidays and hopefully we’ll have what you’re looking for.